ultimatecourses/ngx-fullscreen/README.md

   ngAfterViewInit() {
     this.fullscreen.errors.subscribe((err: string) => {
-      // Failed to execute 'requestFullscreen' on 'Element':
+      // e.g. "Failed to execute 'requestFullscreen' on 'Element'" console.log(err);
-      // API can only be initiated by a user gesture. console.log(err);
     });
   }
 }
 ```

-## Browser Permissions
+### ⚠ Browser Permissions

-Due to browser permissions and user experience, you cannot invoke Fullscreen mode unless it is from a user action, such as a click event.
+Due to the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API), you cannot invoke Fullscreen mode unless it is from a user action, such as a click event.

+This means you cannot load a page and behind the scenes invoke a successful Fullscreen request.
+This is a common source of errors so keep that in mind.